teamcapybara/capybara/README.md

 Capybara pre-registers a number of named drives that use Selenium - they are:

   * :selenium                 => Selenium driving Firefox
+  * :selenium_headless        => Selenium driving Firefox in a headless configuration
   * :selenium_chrome          => Selenium driving Chrome
   * :selenium_chrome_headless => Selenium driving Chrome in a headless configuration